jermzblake/do-it/README.md

 ## License

-This is a demo repository for viewing purposes only.
-No license has been granted for use or distribution of this code at this time.
+This is a personal learning project and portfolio demonstration.
+You're welcome to explore the code, run it locally, and use it as a learning resource.
+However, formal licensing terms have not yet been determined for commercial use or redistribution.

 ---